AplicacionesOpenSource-Grupo1/upc-pre-202520--1asi0729-7369-MatchPoint-Landing-Page/README.md

-# 202510_1ASI0729_LandingPage_Finteka
+# upc-pre-202520--1asi0729-7369-MatchPoint-Landing-Page
-Lading Page made for the FinTeka application
+Lading Page made for the PlayMatch application